 What are First Principles?

 As per Wikipedia, the first principle is a basic proposition or assumption that can not be derived from any other proposition or assumption.
-From Mathematics perspective, first principle can be thought of as Axioms.
-Axioms are propositions which are regarded as accepted or self-evidently true.
+From a Mathematics perspective, the first principle can be thought of as Axioms.
+Axioms are propositions that are regarded as accepted or self-evidently true.
 For example, 2 x 2 = 4 or any number multiplied by zero is zero.
-From Physics perspective, the theoretical work is said to be from the first principles if it starts from the established laws of Physics.
-For Philosophy perspective, first principles are considered as the prior established facts based on which conclusions are derived.
+From a Physics perspective, the theoretical work is said to be from the first principles if it starts from the established laws of Physics.
+From a Philosophy perspective, first principles are considered as the prior established facts based on which conclusions are derived.

-Simply speaking, the first principles can be considered as the basis or origins from which a thing can be understood in a better manner.
+Simply speaking, the first principles can be considered as the basis of origins from which a thing can be understood in a better manner.

 What is First Principles thinking?

-First principles thinking is about breaking down a problem statement into the basic elements by asking questions and creating solutions by combining basic elements in an innovative manner.
-First principles thinking removes all assumptions when looking for the solution of the problem.
+It is about breaking down a problem statement into the basic elements by asking questions and creating solutions by combining basic elements in an innovative manner.
+First-principles thinking removes all assumptions when looking for the solution of the problem.